hitokiri-mata/katacoda-courses/kubernetes-extensibility/kubebuilder/step9-support-functions.md

 Implement the controller details by adding two support functions and modifying another.
-These modifications will create the Pod and checking the schedule.
+These modifications will create the Pod and check the schedule.
 Open the `example/controllers/at_controller.go`{{open}} file to edit the controller implementations.

 ## More Imports

-This step will be adding some code so replace the whole import block at the top to support the additional code.
+In this step, we will be adding some code to replace the whole import block at the top to support the additional code:

 ```go
 import (